kubevela/kubevela.github.io/docs/tutorials/multi-env.md

 For example, you want to deploy the prod environment after the QA environment is completed deploy. you could create a trigger with the custom type for the prod environment, you could get a webhook URL.
 Then, edit the workflow of the QA environment and added a webhook type step that uses the trigger webhook URL at the end.
 Now, the QA workflow will trigger the prod workflow.

-## Deploy the helm chart to a multi-environment
+## Deploy the helm chart to multi-environment

 Some teams deploy the application to a multi-environment through the helm chart and multi values files.
 You also move this solution to the KubeVela.